chromium/chromium/components/external_intents/README.md

 To embed the component, it's necessary to install InterceptNavigationDelegateImpl for each "tab" of the embedder (where a tab is the embedder-level object that holds a WebContents).
-For an example of a relatively straightforward embedding, look at //weblayer's creation of InterceptNavigationDelegateImpl.

 There are two interfaces that the embedder must implement in order to embed the
 component: InterceptNavigationDelegateClient and ExternalNavigationDelegate.
-Again, //weblayer's implementation of these interfaces provides a good starting point to follow. //chrome's implementations are significantly more complex for several reasons: handling of differences between Chrome browser and Chrome Custom Tabs, integration with handling of incoming intents, an extended set of use cases, ....

 # Differences between Chrome and WebLayer Embedding